 Strengths Innovative Challenges May lack objectivity Responsible Hasty decisions ☐ Enthusiastic ☐ Need interaction ☐ Organized ☐ Tend to become Strong sense of purpose overcommitted ☐ Motivated ☐ Need Like to take autonomy charge Dislike tension, competition Distracted by others' needs Recommendations The following recommendations are based on your results. best for you.
-Consider each and select the ones you think would work outside of work through volunteering, charity work or o our career doesn't fulfil this need, look for ways to satisfy it get things done. ized, driverrand eager to please, you can be relied upon to Provides you with detailed expectations, an efficient, well-organized structure within which to work, and the freedom to complete your tasks.
-You like to have clearly outlined responsibilities, but dislike senseless policies that get in the way of productivity.
-Takes place in a positive, supportive and conflict-free setting where you can establish warm social relationships with others.
-Recognizes your contributions.
-You need supportive feedback and encouragement and will be happier in a workplace that appreciates what you do.
-Provides opportunities for a leadership or decision-making role.
-A skilled organizer and consensus builder, you are good at identifying people's special abilities and working together with them to accomplish tasks.
-With your passion, charisma and concern, you are ideally suited to connect with others and inspire them to achieve amazing things! too quickly, anxious to conclude a task and move on to e making a decision.
+Consider each and select the ones you think would work outside of work through volunteering, charity work or o our career doesn't fulfil this need, look for ways to satisfy it get things done. ized, driverrand eager to please, you can be relied upon to ell-organized structure within which to work, and the freedom responsibilities, but dislike senseless policies that get in the Takes place in a positive, supportive and conflict-free se others. tting where you can establish warm social relationships with Recognizes your contributions.
+You need supportive fee workplace that appreciates what you do. edback and encouragement and will be happier in a good at identifying people's special abilities and workin ing role.
+A skilled organizer and consensus builder, you are g together with them to accomplish tasks.
+With your passion, with others and inspire them to achieve amazing things! too quickly, anxious to conclude a task and move on to e making a decision.
 Efficient and enthusiastic, you may act the next one.
 Also, you tend to rely solely on your personal ke time to consider your options in a logical and objective nsequences. to handle many different things at once.
 But in your des e a very capable multi-tasker, good at what you do and able sire to be productive and helpful to others, you risk taking on an leave you feeling overwhelmed and unappreciated.
 Before s to complete it.
 Try to avoid the impulse to jump in and take over some support them in doing the work themselves. one else's work.
 Instead, take on a mentorship role and Don't hesitate to ask for help.
 When necessary, use your your colleagues. delegating skills to ensure the workload is fairly shared with with friends.